kohnish/sway-dynamic-workspace/README.md

 # sway-dynamic-workspace
-Enable Gnome like dynamic workspace
+Enable Gnome like dynamic workspace and other minor tools to make sway behave like bspwm

 # ToDo
-1. Fix the mess
-2. Support multiple monitors
+1. Support multiple monitors

 # How to use
 1. Install sway-dynamic-workspace script in your $PATH.